cuppachino/oppo/README.md

 ## Run & Reload `mod-<N>.rs`

 This command clears the scrollbuffer and starts a watch server in the project directory.
-We're using `-x` because `run` is a cargo commmand.
+I'm using `-x` because `run` is a cargo command.
 If you need to run a shell command, use `-s` instead.

 ```ps1
 clear && cargo watch -q -x 'run --bin mod-<N>'